The Importance Of Attachment In Babies

 Attachment refers to a particular aspect of a child's relationship with their parents and other carers in their life.

-It is the child's instinct to seek closeness to specific people who will comfort, protect and/or help organise their feelings.
-Babies usually have an attachment relationship with a number of people who have provided care including mothers, fathers, grandparents, foster parents and early childhood carers.
+It is the child's instinct to seek closeness to specific people who will comfort, protect and help organise their feelings.
+Pēpi usually have an attachment relationship with a number of people who have provided care.
+This includes mothers, fathers, grandparents, foster parents and early childhood carers.

-Babies are born ready to build an attachment to their parents - they are hardwired for relationship.
+Pēpi are born ready to build an attachment to their parents - they are hardwired for relationships.

 It is the most researched approach to looking at child-parent relationships.